 Pet Poison Prevention: What You Need to Know in an Emergency

 March is National Pet Poison Prevention Month, and this week is Pet Poison Prevention Week.
-When it comes to your furry best friend, there’s definitely information you need to know that could prevent him from getting sick, and even save his life.
+When it comes to your dog, there’s definitely information you need to know that could prevent them from getting sick, and even save their life.

 It happens to the best of us.
 We think we’ve got everything nice and pet-proof and before we know it?
-Fido has snuck that Snickers bar right off the counter and all that’s left to tell the tale is the wrapper sticking out of his mouth.
+Our dog has snuck that Snickers bar right off the counter and all that’s left to tell the tale is the wrapper sticking out of their mouth.

 We feel awful–our dog has just ingested a potentially harmful or even fatal poison.
 Would you know what to do?
 Or, would a pet-sitter know what to do if they were watching your dog?
 (Best to have that be one of the questions you ask potential pet sitters!)